MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

      - **Registration claims mapping​** - List of logical name/claim pairs to be used to map claim values returned from Azure AD B2C created during sign up to attributes in the contact record. <br>
      For example, if you've enabled **Job Title (jobTitle)** and **Postal Code (postalCode)** as **User Attributes** in your user flow and you want to update the corresponding Contact entity fields **Job Title (jobtitle)** and **Address 1: ZIP / Postal Code (address1_postalcode)**, enter the claims mapping as: ```jobtitle=jobTitle,address1_postalcode=postalCode```.
-     - **Login claims mapping** - List of logical name/claim pairs to be used to map claim values returned from Azure AD B2C after sign in to the attributes in the contact record. <br>
+     - **Login claims mapping** - List of logical name/claim pairs to be used to map claim values returned from Azure AD B2C after sign-in to the attributes in the contact record. <br>
      For example, if you've enabled **Job Title (jobTitle)** and **Postal Code (postalCode)** as **Application Claims** in your user flow and you want to update the corresponding Contact entity fields **Job Title (jobtitle)** and **Address 1: ZIP / Postal Code (address1_postalcode)**, enter the claims mapping as: ```jobtitle=jobTitle,address1_postalcode=postalCode```.
      - **External logout** - Enables or disables federated sign-out.
 When set to **On**, users are redirected to the federated sign-out user experience when they sign out from the portal.
 When set to **Off**, users are only signed out from the portal.
      - **Contact mapping with email** - Specifies whether contacts are mapped to a corresponding email.
 When set to **On**, this setting associates a unique contact record with a matching email address, and then automatically assigns the external identity provider to the contact after the user successfully signs in.